Waccamaw Corp.: Waccamaw Factory Shoppes

 Waccamaw Center, as it was later called, attracted a number of businesses of different types as well as a branch of NewSpring Church.
 One reason is the location on a major highway without the cost normally associated with this benefit.
-In October 2014, work was supposed to start on a half million dollars worth of landscaping.
+In October 2014, work was supposed to start on a half million dollars' worth of landscaping.
 Other improvements were planned, and it was predicted that 25 stores would be located in the mall.

 As of July 2018, Waccamaw Center had 25 tenants, and 3W LLC stated their goal was to establish an Asian-oriented multicultural center.
 Cultural events had been held over the previous several years.
+In 2023, the complex included Asher Theatre and NewSpring Church.